silitics/sidex/www/docs/formats/json.md

   where `...` does not extend the object if there is no associated data.

-Internally tagged representations are limited to variant types which are not generic and where the type of any associated data is a record type without a field of the tag name `tag` enabling the embedding into the JSON object.
+Internally tagged representations are limited to variants where the associated type is a record type without a field with the same name as the tag (here `tag`) enabling the embedding into the JSON object.
+When choosing the internally tagged representation, variants with associated types which are not record types are encoded as adjacently tagged.
+The same is true for variants where the associated type is a type variable.

 The kind of representation can be configured with the following attributes: